AnaCoda/jobtune-extension/README.md

 ## Quick Start

 1. Load extension in Chrome (`chrome://extensions/` → Developer mode → Load unpacked)
-2. Upload your complete master LaTeX resume in the "Base Resume" section.
+2. Upload your complete base LaTeX resume in the "Base Resume" section.
 This should be *Jake's Resume Format*.
 3. Choose AI: Local AI (default) or Gemini API (requires [API key](https://aistudio.google.com/app/apikey))
 4. Navigate to a LinkedIn or Workday job posting
 5. Click "Tune Current Job" - AI will automatically select and generate your tailored one-page resume